 Summer activities are filled with opportunities for the continued development of skills learned during the previous academic year.
 Summer activities also provide numerous opportunities to develop and build skills that will be needed for the upcoming school year.

 Play Ball!
 The visual tracking and coordination needed to accurately catch and throw a ball is linked to academic skills like copying from the board and handwriting.
 Help develop these vital skill areas with simple ball games.
-For beginners try using Magicatch or Gertie Balls; these types of balls are easier to catch and help to build confidence while ball skills are developing.
+For beginners try using Magicatch or a Gertie Ball; these types of balls are easier to catch and help to build confidence while ball skills are developing.
 Build strength and increase body awareness using a weighted ball for a backyard bowling game!
-Add a sensory element with Porcupine Balls, Koosh Balls, or Slush Balls
+Add a sensory element with Porcupine Balls, Koosh Balls, or Slush Balls.

 Solve a Puzzle!
-Dot to Dot Books, Hidden Picture Activities, and Mazes are great rainy-day or long car ride boredom busters!
+Dot to Dot Books, Hidden Picture Activities, and mazes are great rainy-day or long car ride boredom busters!
 They also offer opportunities to build visual perceptual skills and fine motor control that are essential for neat and legible handwriting.

 Cooking & Crafts!
-Students in older grades will be expected to follow schedules and take on large, multi step projects.
+Students in older grades will be expected to follow schedules and take on large, multi-step projects.
 Crafts and cooking activities are great ways to prepare for these challenging expectations.
 These activities offer opportunities for learning how to follow sequential steps, manage time, and problem solve.
-Try the free Make & Eat Activities from Sensational Fun
+Try the free Make & Eat Activities from Sensational Fun!

 Keep skills sharp and prepare for the upcoming school year with summer fun!